The Law Offices of Scott Sobol

 Understanding Florida’s Personal Injury Laws for Tourists

 Florida follows a modified comparative negligence system, meaning that if you are found partially at fault for an accident, your compensation may be reduced based on your percentage of fault.
-However, you may still be eligible for damages as long as you are not more than 50% responsible.
+You may still recover damages as long as you are not more than 50% responsible; under House Bill 837 (2023), a visitor found more than half at fault for the incident is barred from recovery altogether.
 This rule applies whether you were involved in a car crash, a slip and fall, or another type of injury.

 Tourists should also be aware of Florida’s no-fault insurance system for car accidents.
 If you were driving a rental car and sustained injuries, you may first need to seek compensation through personal injury protection (PIP) coverage before pursuing a claim against another driver.
+Florida law also protects your insurance rates from being raised simply because you were involved in an accident that was not your fault; see our overview of Florida’s insurance laws for how those protections work.
 This can be confusing for out-of-state visitors whose home state may follow different insurance laws.

 Challenges Tourists Face When Filing a Claim